 eBook Writing Services

-Content marketing strategists conduct research to determine which topics will resonate most with your audience, as well as take into account the eBook assets competitors in your industry are producing.
+Content marketing strategists conduct research to determine which topics will resonate most with your target audience.
+They also account for the eBook assets competitors in your industry are producing.
 Project managers ensure the topic is tailored to your specific branding guidelines, working with your industry-focused writer to develop an outline.
 Undertaking research and reaching out for subject matter expert input on the client side, your writer will create a detailed outline of your eBook that includes possible titles and a page-by-page breakdown of the asset.
 Together, the team will consider how the scope and storytelling of the eBook support your business goals and fit within your current content marketing strategy.

 All feedback and requested changes will be implemented into the outline before your team moves on to the next step.
 Once an outline is approved, your content team will continue production and begin the writing process.

-Your Brafton writer is selected based on their personal industry experience to ensure they bring the proper level of SME to your account.
+Your Brafton writer is selected based on industry experience to ensure they bring the proper level of SME to your account.
 However, your creative team is ready and willing to interview client-provided SMEs to ensure the eBook contains industry-leading insight and aligns with your brand’s voice and style guidelines.
-Further, your writer will serve as a ghostwriter on behalf of the internal expert of your choice, who will be listed as the author.
-Our ghostwriting process is critical in that we extract the knowledge from your SME and write professional content in their style and tone.

-Part of this process includes pruning content to ensure it fits the eBook format.
+Writing an eBook also requires optimizing content to ensure it fits the eBook format.
 For all intents and purposes, eBooks are graphic assets.
-While text is vital to their success, it should serve a supplementary function that supports visual storytelling.
+Written content is vital to their success, but it should serve a supplementary function that supports visual storytelling.

-While white papers represent more in-depth assets intended to dive deep into specific subjects, the emphasis for eBooks is on easily digestible information told through engaging imagery and a minimum of text.
+While white papers, blog posts and long-form articles dive deep into specific subjects, the emphasis for eBooks is on easily digestible information told through engaging imagery and a minimal copywriting.
 Brafton aims for each page of the eBook to contain approximately 125 words.
-This makes it essential for content writers to craft each sentence with maximum impact in mind.
-Your writer will focus on hard data and insightful takeaways that get right to the heart of a subject while still employing creative writing and storytelling best practices.
+Expert writers must craft each sentence with maximum impact in mind.
+Written content will focus on hard data and insightful takeaways that get right to the heart of a subject while still employing content writing and storytelling best practices.